ageller/BASE9_utils/README.md

   ## Adding noise to simCluster data
   To test for completeness, synthetic noise modeled after the noise in the observational data may be added to the simulated data from simCluster.
-To do so requires the file.df file from the sampleMassAnalysis.ipynb code, the simulated phot file (file.sim.out), and the add_sim_noise.py code.
+To do so requires the file.df file from the sampleMassAnalysis.ipynb code, the simulated phot file (file.sim.out), and the add_sim_noise.py code which can be found in the simCluster_utils folder.
 To code requires two flags to be set.
 The -n flag requires the name of the cluster and the -m flag requires the minimum Gaia G magnitude for which to apply noise to stars with G magnitudes in between 20 and -m.
 For example, to run the code on NGC 188 for stars dimmer than G=12 the command is
   ` python3 add_sim_noise.py -n NGC_188 -m 12 `

   This will produce the output file simCluster.phot which has noise added to simulated data for stars in the G magnitude range -m to 20.
 This simCluster.phot may then be run through the parallelized version of sampleMass in the say way as described above and the results can be used to test for completeness.